MicrosoftDocs/Viva/Viva/glint/setup/360-subject-experience.md

 You’ll receive an email letting you know you can review your report.
 Use the button in the email or access your report directly from the Feedback tab on the Glint platform.

 1. Scroll to the *Feedback History* section to access your completed 360.
-2. Select the report card to open the report.
-The card shows the number of completed participants (you included) and their initials.
+2. Select the card to open the report.
+Data shows the number of completed participants (you included) and their initials.
 3. On the toolbar, select the horizontal ellipses to review the confidentiality settings.
 You can also download a PDF of your report.
 4. Choose a tab to open:
      - **Insights** – A top-level view of your 360 results